Licensing and compliance

 Apply for licences to take, release, keep, import or export for scientific purposes.

-Apply for licences to import or export live fish or to take live fish for scientific or teaching purposes.
+Apply for licences to import, export or release live fish and take fish for scientific purposes.

 Apply for licences to keep, import, export, sell non exempt animals and import and export live fish.

-Apply for licences to damage land in a Nature Reserve, damage or remove a native tree from unleased land outside a built up urban area, interfere with nests and use a vehicle in a Nature Reserve.
+Apply for licences to damage land in a Reserve under the Nature Conservation Act 2014, damage or remove a native tree from unleased land outside a built up urban area, interfere with nests and use a vehicle in a Reserve.

 Protecting, conserving and enhancing the biodiversity of the ACT.